 Inverters are an essential component of any solar panel system.
 They’re responsible for converting direct current energy (DC) generated at your solar panels into usable alternating current (AC) electricity for your home’s appliances.
 When it comes to choosing an inverter solution for your solar panel system, there are a few options to consider.
 In this article, we’ll go over one of the more popular types of inverter technologies: microinverters.

-Because each microinverter operates at the panel site independently of the others in the system, microinverters are classified as module-level power electronics (MLPE).
-MLPEs are the best option for complicated installations or those that experience marginal shading.
-With traditional string inverter technology, panels can only produce electricity at the level of the lowest-performing panel on the same string.
-This isn’t a problem with microinverters – because panels have their own inverter, solar panels will continue performing efficiently even if one panel in the system isn’t producing electricity.
+Because each microinverter operates at the panel site independently of the other inverters in the system, microinverters are classified as module-level power electronics (MLPE).
+MLPEs are the best option for complicated installations or those with marginal shading.
+With traditional string inverter technology, panels only can produce electricity at the level of the lowest-performing panel on the same string.
+This isn’t a problem with microinverters – because panels have their own inverter, solar panels will continue performing efficiently even if one panel in the system isn’t producing as much electricity as the others.

 The size of each microinverter is dependent on the size of the panel and the amount of electricity it’s capable of producing (as determined by your geography, the tilt, direction it’s facing, and more).
 If your solar panel produces more electricity than its microinverter is able to convert at a given moment, “clipping” occurs, resulting in power losses.